 Step 1– Insert one end of the tube into the gas tank and make sure it’s submerged deep inside the gas.
 To check, you can blow in the tube.
 If you hear the bubbles, it’s deep enough.

-Step 2- Now start sucking from the other end of the tube till the gasoline comes out.
+Step 2– Now start sucking from the free end of the tube till the gasoline comes out.
 Place your fingers below your mouth, in order to crimp the tube and stop the flow.
 Remember, the whole thing happens very fast.
 So you need to be careful.

 How to Siphon Gas From a New Vehicle?